svdoever/ai-writer/docs/docs/tutorial-eli5/01-create-a-recipe.md

 - `parameters.json` - this file contains the options for the recipe
 - `prompt.ejs` - this file contains the prompt template that will be used to generate the text
-- `aiconfig.json` - this file contains the configuration for the AI model

 This set of files in the minimal set that is needed to create a recipe.